bthate/genocide/docs/index.rst

 .. _home:

 .. raw:: html

     <br><br>

 .. title:: home

 .. image:: skull.jpg
     :width: 100%
     :target: reconsider.html

 .. raw:: html

     <br><br><br>

-“Under the Rome Statute, the Court may only exercise jurisdicition over genocide, crimes against humanity and war crimes, as defined in the Rome Statute (Articles 6 to 8), when committed on or after 1 July 2002 (Article 11).”
+    <center><i>“Under the Rome Statute, the Court may only exercise jurisdicition over genocide, crimes against humanity and war crimes, as defined in the Rome Statute (Articles 6 to 8), when committed on or after 1 July 2002 (Article 11).”</i></center>

 .. toctree::
     :hidden: